daMichaelB/django-demo/README.md

 > The first method provides you with a QuerySet API such as `Post.objects.my_manager()`
 > The latter provides you with `Post.my_manager.all()`.
 >The manager will allow you to retrieve posts using `Post.published.all()`

+# Views

+A Django view is just a Python function that receives a web request and returns a web response.
+All the logic to return the desired response goes inside the view.

+### Template Tags

+Template tags control the rendering of the template and look like `{% tag %}`

+You can see all built-in template tags and filters at https://docs.djangoproject.com/en/3.0/ref/templates/builtins/.